-It seems there is more ways than one to sew a French Seam.
+It seems there are more ways than one to sew a French seam.
 Continuing on in my quest to learn more about the various types of seam finishes and getting a nice neat result on the inside of my projects, I've been reading several tutorials and books on the French Seam.
 While the end result often looks the same, there are a few variations and I've cut it down to what I think is the best/easiest way.

 Where and why to use a French Seam

 The French Seam is a two-step process that encloses the raw edges of the fabric within the seam itself to leave a neat and finished seam on both the inside and the outside.
 Although it could be used on most fabrics, you will find it most commonly used on very fine, sheer, or delicate fabrics such as chiffon, silk, or organza.

 Best used on light to medium weight fabrics because of the additional bulk created in the seams, and also best on straight or only slightly curved seams for the same reason.
 Not really suitable for set-in sleeves unless you are an expert!